Jane arrives at the funeral nervous, but full of hope.

 "What about the adoption people?"
 Tommy's wife said.
 "Won't they tell you?"

 "I don't think we'll get any help from them.
 Have you got any paperwork from your adoption, Jane?"

 "Well, get someone to copy the details and get them sent down to me.
 With the papers that I have from when you were a baby, I should have plenty to go to Somerset House with.
 It's all going to work out, Jane.
 Thank God we've got you back.
 I only wish Carol could have been here to see it."
-I threw my arms around him and we hugged each other tightly.
+Jane threw her arms around him and they hugged each other tightly.

-Terry looked all choked up.
-I saw him look over to Tommy's wife and give a small laugh.
-"Have you got a tissue," he said.
+Terry looked over at Tommy's wife and gave a small laugh.
+"Have you got a tissue?" he said.